DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 ## What to Include in a Transcription

-This is a common question that we as a team at IDAH constantly struggle with.
+This is a common question that we as a team struggle with.
 Do we include every “um” or “like” in the transcript for its full authenticity?
 Do we go through and correct the grammar?
 Do we remove the duplicated words?
-The answer to these and similar questions, unfortunately, is that it is up to you, your team, and the overarching goals of your community archive.
+The answer to these and similar questions, unfortunately, is that it is up to you, your community, and the overarching goals of your community archive.

 ### For Returning Files to Contributors